jeffkreeftmeijer/enough.css/README.md

 - Increases the font size to 22px
 - Uses `system-ui` if available, or falls back to a sans-serif font
-- Uses a 1.6 em `line-height`
+- Uses a 1.6em `line-height`
-- Makes the body 35 em wide with 1 em left- and right paddings, and centers it
+- Makes the body 35em wide with 1em left- and right paddings, and centers it
 - Adds a 100% `max-width` to images and videos, so they can't overflow.
 - Sets image height to `auto` to resize proportionally when width and height are set